Glas Museum

 Hsinchu Attractions

 The Hsinchu City Glass Art Museum is located on Dongda Road, a 15-minute walk from Hsinchu Station.
 The museum covers an area of approximately 18 hectares.
 Hsinchu City is the birthplace of Taiwan's glass industry.
-Established in 1936, it originally served as a guesthouse for the Japanese royalty and high-ranking officials visiting Taiwan and has been well-preserved, reflecting the rigor of its construction.
+Established in 1936, it was originally a guesthouse for Japanese royalty and officials visiting Taiwan, and it has been well-preserved, reflecting the rigor of its construction.
 In 1999, Taiwan's first glass museum was established.
-The museum features exhibition areas, a glass workshop, a library and audiovisual room, internet workstations, a sales area, and dining facilities.
-The museum building was converted from a structure dating back to the Japanese colonial period and exhibits various exhibitions, information, and collections related to glass.
-The exhibition area showcases the development and production methods of glass through physical objects and models, and regularly presents glass art works; while the glass workshop is equipped with glass-making facilities, including kilns and grinding tools, allowing the public to understand the historical development of glass craftsmanship and appreciate beautiful, world-class glass art pieces.
-The two-story interior features shuttle-shaped glass display stands, creating a sense of wind, bamboo, and dynamics to reflect the essence of Hsinchu.
-The glass display areas include themes such as the beauty of craftsmanship, glass bridges, the history of glass, and glass technology.
-Outside the museum, the glass-shaped castle serves as a visual focal point, with a hollowed-out pumpkin carriage providing a whimsical play space for children, symbolizing the flow of air.
-This vast outdoor space adds a leisurely vibe to the museum visit.
+The museum features exhibition areas, a glass workshop, an audio-visual room, internet workstations, a sales area, and dining facilities.
+The building was converted from structures built during the Japanese colonial era and showcases exhibitions, information, and collections related to glass.
+The exhibition area features physical items and models that illustrate the development and production methods of glass, and it regularly displays glass art works.
+The glass workshop is equipped with glass-making tools, including furnaces and processing and grinding devices, allowing the public to understand the historical development of glass craftsmanship and to admire beautiful world-class glass art pieces.
+The two-story interior uses shuttle-shaped glass display stands to create an idea of wind, bamboo, and dynamics, reflecting the significance of Hsinchu; the glass display areas include themes such as the beauty of craftsmanship, glass bridges, the history of glass, and glass technology.
+Outside the museum, the glass castle is a visual focal point in the outdoor area, featuring a hollow pumpkin carriage that serves as a dreamy playground for children and symbolizes the movement of air, creating a relaxing atmosphere in the spacious outdoor area that enhances the museum visit.

 Recommended Hotel Bookings